-Whether you are maximizing your pleasure or cultivating a state of flow, another factor that will impact your happiness is how you spend the money you have.
+Whether you are maximizing your pleasure or cultivating flow, another factor that impacts your happiness is how you spend money.
 Research has shown that giving money away makes people happier than lavishing it on themselves.
 In other words, helping others makes us happier.
 Not only that, but charitable giving also improves your cardiac health by lowering your blood pressure!

 Following up on this study, Professor Dunn worked with economists to analyze survey data from 136 countries.
 In keeping with her prior results, she found that people who donated money to charity were happier in poor and rich countries alike.
 The paradox of money is that although earning more of it tends to enhance our well-being, we become happier by giving it away than by spending it on ourselves.

-Whatever your chosen flavor of happiness, you can maximize it (without necessarily increasing your income) by giving to others, cultivating gratitude, and savoring life’s pleasures.
+When answering “can money buy happiness”, it really depends on the type of satisfaction you seek.
+However, regardless of your chosen flavor of happiness, you can certainly increase it by giving to others, cultivating gratitude and savoring life’s simple pleasures.

 - 5 Ways to Be a Happier Person

 - The Psychology of Money: How to Spend Effectively and Be Happier